lyc102/ifem/docs/_pages/site-log.md

 ## Testing pages
 - To test building the site locally, install `ruby` and `jekyll` (see [below](#july-25-2021) for details).
 - To add a test page, we can add `test_something.md` in `_pages`, then the page can be accessed directly without being shown up in the site using the `permalink` in the markdown file's preamble.
+If `permalink: /test/test_something/` is added, then `http://localhost:4000/ifem/test/test_something/` should work in the local served version and `http://lyc1012.github.io/ifem/test/test_something/` when deployed.

 ## CHANGELOG